mostafa-abdelbrr-silverkey/LLBLGen.Pagination/README.md

 In the build output folder, you can find a `logs` folder with a log file per scenario, and there is a copy attached at the repository root in `SampleLogs` too.
 The logs include generated queries too.

-You can also find a snapshot from ORM Profiler in the repository root.

 ## ORM Profiler results
 The following results are referenced in the scenario documentation, specifically the `# rows read` column.
 ![ORMProfilerResults1](image/README/ORMProfilerResults1.png)